 Is the school's educational program successful?
-Exceeds Standard The school consistently and effectively complies with and presents no concerns in the sub-indicators below.
-Performance Meets Standard The school complies with and presents no concerns in the sub-indicators below.
-Targets Approaching Standard The school presents concerns in a minimal number of the sub-indicators and may or may not have a credible plan to address the issues.
-Does Not Meet Standard The school presents concerns in a majority of the sub-indicators with no evidence of a credible plan to address the issues; or the school requires an Improvement Plan.
+Performance Targets Exceeds Standard The school consistently and effectively complies with and presents no concerns in the sub-indicators below.
+Meets Standard The school complies with and presents no concerns in the sub-indicators below.
+Approaching Standard The school presents concerns in a minimal number of the sub-indicators and may or may not have a credible plan to address the issues.
+Does Not Meet Standard The school presents concerns in a majority of the sub-indicators with no evidence of a credible plan to address the issues.

 Sub-Indicators Rating

-Financial Management AS
+Financial Management MS

 Enrollment Variance ES

 Sub-Indicator Current Ratio MS

-Ratings Days Cash MS
+Ratings Days Cash DNMS

 Debt/Default Delinquency MS

 Debt to Asset Ratio MS

 Debt Service Coverage N/A